 Radiotherapy uses radiation beams directed at the tumour and is focused on one area of your body.

-The best form of treatment for you will depend on many factors like your type of cancer or the stage your cancer is at.
 Your consultant will always discuss your options with you and help guide you to the best treatment choices for you.
 Often, chemotherapy and radiotherapy can complement each other and be used together.
 This is known as concurrent therapy and may be suggested if your cancer is:

 - Difficult or unable to be removed through surgery